 Of course, doing so is made much easier with Wrapbook.

-Wrapbook is a powerful platform for production management that combines innovative entertainment payroll solutions with top-class production insurance and a constantly growing array of unique features.
+Wrapbook is a powerful production management platform.
+It combines innovative entertainment payroll solutions with top-class production insurance and offers an array of unique features.

 From Quickbooks integration to automatic union timecard calculation, Wrapbook is designed and refined by filmmakers for filmmakers.